More server power costs - but is a good investment. We show what needs to be considered to create optimal WordPress conditions.

-Important: not only the PHP memory limit is important, but also the remaining RAM (the PHP limit is different from the normal RAM).
-If there is not enough memory left, calculation processes may be aborted.
+It is important to note that not only the PHP memory limit is crucial, but also the remaining RAM (the PHP limit is derived from the normal RAM).
+If the remaining RAM is too small, computing processes may be aborted.

 WordPress Hardware Requirement 5: The server location - the closer, the better

 The server location also has an influence on the loading speed.
 It is easy to imagine that the distance between user and server has an influence on the speed of page delivery: If a server in the USA has to be addressed for each request, this simply takes longer than if the server is located in Europe.

 Even if the server location is certainly not the most important WordPress requirement, it can have a decisive influence on page performance.

 Conclusion: Hardware is important, but only half the battle

 The following applies to server performance: The more you pay, the more performance you get.
 Therefore, the question of which server requirements you really need for WordPress is crucial.

 This question arises regardless of whether you are already operating your site or are setting up WordPress from scratch.
 However, if your WordPress instance is already online, it is advisable to carry out a page optimisation first.
 This is free of charge (although time-consuming).
 Only then should you think about additional performance investments.

 Without choosing the right hosting plan, however, your server's performance can quickly fizzle out.
 Because if you have to share the hardware with dozens or hundreds of other customers, you offer WordPress conditions that are rather unfavorable.
 In the next part of this series, we will therefore go into the most important performance factors of hosting.

 But before that we would of course like to know what experience you have had with hardware so far.
 Which servers have proven to be particularly fast and what can you recommend to other WordPress users, for example regarding the PHP limit?